 - Emerging applications: Applications are often a major driver of progress in computer systems architecture.
 We seek to develop solutions for large-scale data analysis – making it simple to write irregular applications with near-optimal system utilization – and better support for scripting languages and optimization of web browsing on mobile devices.

-- Emerging technologies: The advent of new basic technologies are another main driver of new systems.
+- Emerging technologies: The advent of new basic technologies is another main driver of new systems.
 The emergence of large, fast non-volatile memories (NVRAM) provides us with an opportunity to reimagine operating system design.
 Another exciting line of inquiry is focused on engineered DNA molecules, which offer potentially life-saving applications by enabling computation inside living cells.